instructor-ai/instructor/docs/prompting/zero_shot/s2a.md

 ---
+title: "System 2 Attention (S2A)"
-description: "System 2 Attention (S2A) is a two-step prompting technique that focuses on improving the LLM's attention to relevant information"
+description: "System 2 Attention (S2A) is a two-step prompting technique that removes irrelevant information from the prompt."
 ---

-Refine your prompt using the System 2 Attention (S2A) technique<sup><a href="https://arxiv.org/abs/2311.11829">1</a></sup>.
+How do we remove irrelevant information from the prompt?

+The S2A (System 2 Attention) technique auto-refines a prompt by asking the model to remove irrelevant information from the prompt.
+We implement this in two steps:

-1. Ask the LLM to rewrite the prompt by removing any information unrelated to the question.
+1. Ask the model to rewrite the prompt
-2. Pass this new, focused prompt back to the LLM to generate the final response.
+2. Pass the rewritten prompt back to the model

-This method helps in producing more factual and less opinionated outputs<sup><a href="https://arxiv.org/abs/2311.11829">1</a></sup>.<sup><a href="https://arxiv.org/abs/2406.06608">\*</a></sup>.
-We can implement this using `instructor` as seen below.
+## Implementation

 ```python hl_lines="25-28"
 import openai